 Considering signing up to a dating site?
-Make sure you don't get your heart broken by a romance scam.
+Make sure you don't get your heart broken (and lose your hard-earned cash) by falling for a romance scam.

-The internet is littered with dating websites, from MySingleFriend, PlentyofFish and Match.com to Guardian Soulmates, Uniform Dating and smartphone app Tinder.
+The internet is littered with dating websites, from MySingleFriend, PlentyofFish and Match.com to Uniform Dating and smartphone app Tinder.

-While many legitimate websites help to bring people together every day, stories of online dating scams are a regular occurrence.
+While these legitimate websites help to bring many people together every day, stories of online dating scams are a regular occurrence.

 The majority of fraudulent cases involve someone setting up a fake identity using stolen photos and pretending to start a relationship with their victim.